paulopadopalos/scientia_automation/README.md

     - There is only one _Activity_ attached.
     - The real size of that _Activity_ is smaller than the real size of the _Module_.
 - It iterates through the members of the newly created _Activity Template Group_ and attaches all the _Student Sets_ of the _Module_ to the _Activity_.
 This has the effect of allocating them.
+- Once completed, the script writes back the changes to the SDB.

 Note that for this script to work, _Student Set_ objects corresponding to real students cannot have a size of zero.